 Henrietta is a scout, a so-called field bee.
 Though she spent her youth inside the hive working, now she has a big responsibility outside - she has to find a new home for the bee colony!
 The colony has grown too large for the many worker bees to survive.
 And so Henrietta leaves home with a huge swarm --thousands of her sisters.
 But where will the bees find a new home?

 Dive into the fascinating world of bees and join them on their journey!
 Bee expert Kirsten Traynor knows lots of amazing stories about a largely unknown part of these fascinating insects' lives.
 Accompanied by wonderful illustrations, these stories bring the bee colony to life.

 At the Sea!

 Where is the land where pepper grows?
 Why is there ebb and flow?
 Who landed before Columbus in America?
 And why do we love a holiday at the seashore?
 Welcome to a trip around the oceans of the Earth, from the Wattenmeer mud flats to Waikiki, from Brighton to the Barrier Reef, from the time the first fish brought life to the land to the coastal metropolises of today.

 This sumptuously illustrated book draws us into the world of coasts Richly detailed large format illustrations show critical developments of human life at the seashore, at different eras and in different regions of the Earth Alternating with these are meticulous maps of the oceans with current facts, meaningful events, and important personalities.

-Rights sold to Bulgaria, Spain and USA (English word rights)
+Rights sold to Bulgaria, Spain, USA (English world rights), France, Hungary and Italy